The Best Blood Flow Restriction Bands and Devices in 2023

 Compression Bands for BFR

-The Blood flow restriction compression wrapmost commonly used piece of equipment for BFR is compression bands.
-These bands have one great advantage in that they are very cheap and many athletes already have a set.
+The most commonly used piece of equipment for BFR is compression bands.
+These bands have one great advantage: they are very cheap, and many athletes already have a set.

-The athlete wraps his or her extremity with a compression band at 4-5/10 intensity for the upper arm, or 6-7/10 intensity for the legs is most commonly prescribed.
+The athlete wraps his or her extremities with a compression band at 4-5/10 intensity for the upper arm, or 6-7/10 intensity for the legs, which is most commonly prescribed.

 The major drawback of these compression bands is that they cannot be reliably performed in multiple workouts at the same level of occlusion.
 It makes standardizing the level of pressure very difficult.